Travis Konecny Game Preview: Flyers vs. Islanders

 Konecny Season Stats Insights

-- In 18 games this season, Konecny has averaged 18:06 on the ice, while putting up a plus-minus rating of +8.
+- In 20 games this season, Konecny has a plus-minus rating of +9, while averaging 18:30 on the ice per game.

-- Konecny has a goal in eight games this season out of 18 games played, including multiple goals three times.
+- In eight of 20 games this season, Konecny has scored a goal, with three of those games resulting in multiple goals.

-- In 10 of 18 games this year, Konecny has recorded a point, and five of those games included multiple points.
+- In 10 of 20 games this season, Konecny has registered a point, and five of those games included multiple points.

-- Konecny has an implied probability of 59.8% to eclipse his point total based on the odds.
+- Konecny's odds on his point total prop carry an implied probability of 61.7% that he hits the over.

-- There is a 37% chance of Konecny having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 38.5% of Konecny going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.